openplanetary/openplanetary.github.io/_drafts/2016-10-17-JPl-NAIF-SPICE-Employment-Opportunity.markdown

 Even though SPICE components are not restricted under U.S. export regulations, we are looking for a U.S. citizen or permanent resident alien (holder of a "green card").

-Anyone interested in being considered for a job with NAIF as described above could send a note of interest to NAIF Manager Charles Acton at charles.acton(at)jpl.nasa.
+Anyone interested in being considered for a job with NAIF as described above could send a note of interest to NAIF Manager Charles Acton at charles.acton@jpl.nasa.